cjburgos/TFSA/README.md

 1. Create an account (email, password, name); a real email is required, and you will be sent a 2FA code to confirm the account.
 2. Connect a wallet (ideally one with TFSA/WMATA/TRAX preloaded)
 3. View token balances on the homepage (the default page after login and wallet connection)
+4. Click on a metro token to navigate to the Conversion page and convert between TFSA and that metro token

+Token swapping via the frontend is not fully implemented at the moment (we ran out of time debugging wagmi async methods >.<), but the swapTokens method can be called onchain via Remix or another method (given a wallet with sufficient token balances).

 ## Experience Developing with Rootstock